Skyzser/discordMusicBot/README.md

 - Type <b>npm install</b> on the terminal to install all dependencies.
 - Create a <b>.env</b> file in your project directory to store the Discord Bot Token and YouTube API Key once the applications have been created.
 - Type <b>npm run dev</b> on the terminal to start running the bot.
+  - You will need <b>Nodemon</b> installed to run the bot using this script command (or just create a new script command).